Anatomical feature-prioritized loss for enhanced MR to CT translation: Experiments

 \subsubsection{Pelvis MR to CT Synthesis}

 For the synthesis of pelvis images, we used the open-access dataset from Task 1 of the SynthRAD2023 challenge from \cite{synthrad}.
 This dataset includes paired MR and CT images from 180 patients used for training, with an additional 30 patients designated for validation.
 The dataset provides high-quality, well-aligned MR and CT image pairs, which eliminates the need for additional registration processes.
-The voxel sizes in this dataset are already standardized to 2.5 × 1 × 1 mm, ensuring consistent spatial resolution across all images.
+The voxel sizes in this dataset are already standardized to 2.5 × 1 × 1 mm$^3$, ensuring consistent spatial resolution across all images.
 Similar preprocessing steps from the lung dataset are applied, with z-score normalization for MR images and clipping CT values to the 0.5 and 99.5 percentiles, followed by normalization using the mean and standard deviation.
+For data splitting, we use 150 patients for training, 30 patients for validation, and 30 patients for testing.

+Similarly to the lung task, in the pelvic image synthesis task, we established a baseline using the traditional L1 loss and perceptual loss using the MedicalNet model.
+Our AFP loss, leveraging embeddings from the TotalSegmentator (denoted TotalSeg) network, was evaluated against this baseline.
+Furthermore, we explored a hybrid approach that combines L1 loss with AFP loss (denoted L1 + AFP) to assess the benefits of retaining the global reconstruction L1 loss.